docusign/native-ios-sdk/README.md

 ![DocuSign Logo](images/docusign.svg)
 # DocuSign Native iOS SDK

 The DocuSign Native iOS SDK is a framework for Objective-C and Swift projects.
 Using the SDK, you can integrate DocuSign's online and offline signing features into your iOS application.
+Leverage native iOS UI components to integrate with the DocuSign ecosystem and use various features in your app.

 Please refer to the [official site](https://developers.docusign.com/ios_sdk/) for detailed instructions and getting started with DocuSign Sandbox.

 Requirements
 ============
-- The SDK is written in Objective-C but will work with projects in Objective-C or Swift (4.2 and later).
+- The SDK is written in Objective-C but will work with projects in Objective-C or Swift (5 and later).
-- Requires iOS 12 or later.
+- Requires iOS 13 or later.
 - It is recommended that developers use Xcode 12.0 or later.

 Installation